Ketanbhave/TwitterFeed/TwitterFeed/README.md

 It could however be exposed in any kind of web service.

 Default.aspx is main page loaded on this application which shows the latest 10 feeds and also a text box to enter seach query to filter within current tweets when 'Find' button is clicked

+Web.config file contains appsettings which have ConsumerKey, ConsumerSecret, OAuth url used to get token from Twitter.
+It also has timelineurlformat which has filters like screen_name, tweet count, include retweets, exclude replies etc. As per current requirement screen name is salesforce and count is 10.

 # oAuthTwitterWrapper - csproj
 This is server side application used to: